Gender equality in Ivory Coast: Education

 The disadvantage of girls in terms of education is presented through Statistics published in 2015 by the UNESCO Institute for Statistics.
 It shows that 74.7% of girls and 83.7% of boys were enrolled in primary level schools.
 But the gross enrollment rate for other levels like secondary level education states that it were only 36.6% girls compared to 51% of boys.
 In higher education the enrollment rates sink from 11.2% of enrolled male students opposed to just 7.3% of females.
-According to Grisay girls are already interior to boys when it comes to primary education like learning and speaking French.
+According to Grisay girls are already inferior to boys when it comes to primary education like learning and speaking French.
 It also has to do with certain cultural origins that follow the habit that girls education is not as important as the education for boys.
 For that reason girls participate school way less than boys or leave school earlier.
-Therefore girls have less opportunities to learn languages like french.
+Therefore, girls have less opportunities to learn languages like french.
 The educational stages of girls are also impacted by the situation of the family itself.
 A lot of girls leave the circle of the family less than boys so possibilities to speak and practice language decrease automatically.
 Because of that fathers also tend to communicate more with their sons and train them to speak French.

-Moreover classes in the Ivory Coast consist mainly of oral participation.
+Moreover, classes in the Ivory Coast consist mainly of oral participation.
 Because girls are told to hold themselves back and try not to stand out also culturally, female students developed a passive attitude overtime and started to speak less in class.
 This also contributed to the fact that women are disadvantaged in the Ivorian education system.

 Women and the law

 Two main tribes the Dioula and Bété show differences regarding women's knowledge of legal matters.
 The majority of Dioula women are not really informed about existing rights for women compared to Bété women who are more aware and therefore use the advantages if possible.
 There are multiple factors which play along the different education in terms of religion, ethnicity, engagement in working field and politics.

-Between 1964-1982 a lot of Ivorian women did not know that polygamy was against the law.
+Between 1964 and 1982 a lot of Ivorian women did not know that polygamy was against the law.
 The Bété women are nowadays less interested in polygynous engagements compared to the Dioula.
 This has also to do with the fact that Béte are more aware of the laws, because of contact to catholic missions.
-Dioula women are muslims and tend to be more traditional.
+Dioula women are Muslims and tend to be more traditional.
 Due to lack of education Dioula females make less use of the laws of 1964 while the Bété women seem more engaged in the new civil law system and make more use of it.